keerthikorumilli/frtproject/README.md

 # About Us
-We are BTech pursuing Students,from both 4th and #rd year we consider this as problem as we facing the same situtaion regularly.our team
+We are BTech pursuing Students,from 3rd year i considered this as problem as we facing the same situtaion regularly.

--  Uday Kiran Pamu(Lead)

--  G Mallika

--  N Srilatha

--  M Poojitha
+-  Keerthi Korumilli

 # Privacy Policies